awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-json-humantaskactivationconditions-rekognition-example.md

 }
 ```

-**Example 6: Use Sampling and ModerationLabelConfidenceCheck with the Or operator**
+**Example 6: Use Sampling and `ModerationLabelConfidenceCheck` with the `Or` operator**

 In the following example, a human loop is created if the Amazon Rekognition inference response contains the 'Graphic Male Nudity' label with inference confidence greater than 50\.
-Additionally, 5% of all other inferences will trigger a human loop\.
+Additionally, 5% of all other inferences initiate a human loop\.

 ```
 {